MicrosoftDocs/azure-reference-other/studio-module-reference/extract-n-gram-features-from-text.md

  The module works by creating a dictionary of n-grams from a column of free text that you specify as input.
 The module applies various information metrics to the n-gram list to reduce data dimensionality and identify the n-grams that have the most information value.

- If you have already created a vocabulary of N-grams, you can update its statistics, or merge in new terms, using a weighting algorithm of your choice.
+ If you have already created a vocabulary of n-grams, you can update its statistics, or merge in new terms, using a weighting algorithm of your choice.

  Because this module supports featurization from n-grams, it can also be used when scoring.